staaky/strip/README.md

 npm install -g grunt-cli
 ```

-Now run the `grunt` command in the strip directory to output the latest build in the `/dist` directory:
+Now run the `grunt` command in the strip directory, this updates `js/strip.js` and `js/strip.min.js` to include the latest changes:

 ```
 grunt